 Instructor: Geri Arkell.
 You've done your will, planned your estate, but have you thought about your health care decisions?
 If you were in a major accident today, would your family know what YOUR wishes are for the end of life care?
 Having "the Talk" with our families and writing the plan will be the best gift you can give them.
 Participate in this online interactive offering.
 Make sure your family is informed.

+Facilitator: Mike Naish.
 Reich Marshall Hermann Goering visited Colditz early in WWII.
 He declared the castle to be 'escape-proof'.
-Was he wrong!
-Come and see how a man educated in Irish catholic schools and a bookkeeper from Brandon, Manitoba pulled off one of the most famous World War II escapes.
-See how the Dutch pulled off an incredibly audacious escape and then did the same the next day.
-The presenter is closely related to one of the escapees and has recently visited Colditz Castle.
+But one of many prognostications Goering got wrong.
+Come and see how the presenter's uncle and a bookkeeper from Brandon, Manitoba, pulled off one of the most famous & successful World War II escapes.
+See how the Dutch pulled off an incredibly audacious and successful escape, did the same a few days later and only got caught when the plan was used for a fourth time.
+Learn about the Liberation of Colditz Castle.
 The escapes will be illustrated using power point with pictures, diagrams, and maps.
-Facilitator: Mike Naish.
+If there is time, lesson 2 will be completed with a brief travelogue.

 A lively discussion on current news stories of interest; local and provincial matters that directly affect our community and national and international issues that are hitting the headlines.
 Reporter and freelance writer Quentin Dodd will moderate and suggest some topics to get us started.
 Then we will decide on further subjects to explore and debate.
 Join us online to participate from the comfort of your own home.
 Facilitator: Quentin Dodd.